Poliuti/Euclidean-Sequencer-ACTAM/README.md

 Polyrhythm is the simultaneous combination of contrasting rhythms in music, while polymetries is any of various measuring instruments capable of indicating two or more quantities.

-The second one instead offers different presets from some parts of the world (Africa, India, Middle East, South America and the rest of the world).
+The second one instead offers different presets from some parts of the world (Africa, India, Europe, Central & South America and the rest of the world).
 For each one there are different rhythms taken from traditional music and samples that recall local instruments.

 ###